DBALAMURUGAN555/DBALAMURUGAN555/README.md

 - 👀 I’m interested in Agile and Software Development
 - 🌱 I’m currently learning Web Development and Machine Learning
 - 💞️ I’m looking to collaborate on Hackathons and Open Source Contributions
-- 📫 How to reach me via dbalamurugan555@gmail.com
+- 📫 You can reach me via dbalamurugan555@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...